-I’m into Music Technology, but I’m planning on coming to Conservatoire with a different first study (e.g. flute, viola, jazz piano).
+I’m into Music Technology, but I’m planning on coming to Conservatoire with a different principal study (e.g. flute, viola, jazz piano).
 Are there any ways I can maintain my interest?

 We have a range of 'elective' modules in music technology that you can undertake: Introduction to Sound Recording; Introduction to Electronic Music; DJing and Performing With Technology are available to all students.
 In addition you can consider spending some of your self-allocated first study hours with a music technology specialist teacher if you wish.

-I want to be a BMus First Study Music Technologist, but I’m also really good at my instrument.
+I want to be a BMus Principal Study Music Technologist, but I’m also really good at my instrument.
 Can I keep instrumental lessons going?

-You can use your self-allocated first study hours with an appropriate instrumental teacher.
+You can use your self-allocated principal study hours with an appropriate instrumental teacher.
 You are also welcome to audition for ensembles and take part in elective-based ensembles.

-I’m not sure whether to be a first study composer or music technologist…
+I’m not sure whether to be a principal study composer or music technologist…

-The Music Technology department works very closely with the Composition department, and a number of staff teach in both departments.
-It’s quite easy for you to undertake composition work as a first study music technologist, and vice versa, and there are a lot of shared events and activities.
+The Music Technology department works very closely with the Composition Department, and a number of staff teach in both departments.
+It’s quite easy for you to undertake composition work as a principal study music technologist, and vice versa, and there are a lot of shared events and activities.

 Do I need to be able to read conventional musical notation for the music technology courses at the Conservatoire?

 Short answer is "yes".
 We won’t be asking you to sightread piano concertos, but you need to be able to follow a musical score, and talk in a common language with fellow musicians.
-For the BMus programme, you will need to be able to read notation to at least A-level/Grade 8 standard; for the BSc to at least GCSE/Grade 5 standard.
-For postgraduate students, your ability to read musical notation is actually less important, though we'd encourage applicants to be at the very least familiar with the basics.
-Most of our students have considerable ability on at least one musical instrument.
+For the BMus programme, you will need to be able to read notation; for the BSc this is less important.
+For postgraduate students, your ability to read musical notation is also less of an issue, though we'd encourage all applicants to be at the very least familiar with the basics.
+Many of our students have considerable ability on at least one musical instrument.

 How employable will I be after the course?